Get,

 6. Yoga

 You must be aware of the several benefits of yoga – but did you know yoga could reduce asthma flare-ups?
-Studies show that practising yoga regularly can ease and prevent asthma flare-ups, and reduce the need for an inhaler by 43%.
+Studies show that practicing yoga regularly can ease and prevent asthma flare-ups, and reduce the need for an inhaler by 43%.
 There are many postures in yoga that focus on deep breathing exercises for asthma patients.

-Yoga Poses to Control Asthma
+Yoga Poses to Control Asthma:

 • Sitting Half Spinal Twist – It opens your chest muscles and improves oxygen supply to the lungs, thereby preventing an asthma attack.